Hair Drug Testing 101

 - There’s also greater result accuracy because a lab can retest the same sample multiple times

-What are the downsides of hair drug testing?
+What are the downsides of a hair follicle test?

-Although there are a lot of positives to hair drug testing, it isn’t nearly as popular as using urine samples.
+Although there are a lot of positives to hair drug testing, it isn’t nearly as popular as urine drug testing.
 There could be several reasons for this, including:

-- Hair drug tests are much more expensive than other test samples
+- Hair drug tests are more expensive than other test methods

 - While hair samples can detect long-term drug use, they can’t detect recent use